Encoding Strategies for Long-Term Learning

 Vocabulary instruction is most effective when words are encoded through meaningful use rather than isolated memorisation.

 Teachers can help students understand encoding by explaining how memory works using simple analogies and demonstrating the difference between passive reading and active processing.
-Show students specific encoding techniques like self-testing and elaboration, then provide guided practice with AI-enhanced feedback.
+Show students specific encoding techniques like self-testing and elaboration, then provide guided practise with AI-enhanced feedback.
 Regular metacognitive discussions about which strategies work best for different types of content help students become independent learners.

 Helping students understand encoding supports metacognition and independent learning.
 Students who understand how memory works can adopt more effective study strategies.